kaifsiddiquei/GITBOOK/the-decnect-token/staking-rewards.md

 ---

-*Ready to explore the DEXGO revenue model?
+*Ready to explore the DecNect revenue model?
 Continue to the next section to learn about the platform's revenue streams and economic structure.*